 - Applicants with an undergraduate cumulative grade point average (GPA) of 3.0 on a 4.0 point possible scale are eligible for admission.
 Applicants with a lower GPA must submit a letter with their application materials outlining special circumstances to explain why they believe their undergraduate GPA does not reflect their potential and readiness for graduate studies.
 These applicants will be considered for admission on an individual basis for provisional acceptance into the program.

 - Applicants must take the Miller Analogies Test (MAT).
 Information about taking the MAT exam in La Crosse is available from the University of Wisconsin-La Crosse at 608-785-8073.
 There is a fee for the exam.
 Information about testing sites in other locations is available on the Pearson Education website: MAT Testing Centers.
 Advance arrangements are necessary at all sites.
-Applicants will need to designate the code for Viterbo University Master of Science in Mental Health Counseling, which is #2709.
+Applicants will need to designate the code for Viterbo University which is #1831.
 This code may not be listed specifically in the existing publications from MAT.
-Graduate Record Exam (GRE) scores may be submitted in lieu of MAT scores, using Viterbo's code, which is #1878.
+Graduate Record Exam (GRE) scores may be submitted in lieu of MAT scores, using Viterbo's code #1878.